marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/provision-adw/provision-adw.md

   ![Click Create Autonomous Database.](./images/create-adb.png " ")

-2. This brings up the __Create Autonomous Database__ screen where you will specify the configuration of the instance.
+2. This brings up the __Create Autonomous Database__ screen where you will configure the instance.

   ![Create Autonomous Database default screen.](./images/create-adb-screen-freetier-default.png " ")